OpenDataology/website/content/en/docs/external-add-ons/kserve/webapp.md

-The web app has a mechanism for performing authentication and authorization checks, to ensure that user actions are compliant with the cluster's RBAC, which is only enabled in the _kubeflow_ manifests of the app.
+The web app has a mechanism for performing authentication and authorization checks, to ensure that user actions are compliant with the cluster's RBAC, which is only enabled in the _OpenDataology_ manifests of the app.
 This mechanism can be toggled by leveraging the `APP_DISABLE_AUTH: "True" | "False"` ENV Var.

-This mechanism is only enabled in the _kubeflow_ manifests since in a Kubeflow installation all requests that end up in the web app's Pod will also contain a custom header that denotes the user.
-In a Kubeflow installation there's an authentication component in front of the cluster that ensures only logged in users can access the cluster's services.
+This mechanism is only enabled in the _OpenDataology_ manifests since in a OpenDataology installation all requests that end up in the web app's Pod will also contain a custom header that denotes the user.
+In a OpenDataology installation there's an authentication component in front of the cluster that ensures only logged in users can access the cluster's services.
 In the standalone mode such a component might not always be deployed.